 Each elderberry plant can produce many pounds of fruit, which you can use in surprisingly diverse ways.
 A notorious anti-viral herb, elderberry is a delicious way to bolster your immune system, whether in homemade elderberry syrup, elderberry tea, or in scores of tasty recipes.
 Here are more than 20 uses for elderberries if you find yourself with a bumper crop.
 Here’s more on the numerous health benefits of elderberries.

-ELDERBERRIES GROW WILD EVERYWHERE, SO WHY PLANT THEM IN YOUR GARDEN?
+ELDERBERRIES GROW WILD EVERYWHERE, SO WHY CONSIDER GROWING ELDERBERRY IN YOUR GARDEN?

-Though many people forage all the elderberries they can use, there are plenty of compelling reasons to grow your own elderberries.
+Though many people forage all the elderberries they can use, there are plenty of compelling reasons to grow elderberry in your own garden.

 –> If you do forage your elderberries, please, please, please be sure you correctly identify elderberry plants.
 I’ve seen time and again people carelessly assuming any plant with purple berries is elderberry, and many are quite poisonous!
 Use a good foraging book to help you positively identify elderberry bushes.

 Even if you can easily forage all the elderberries you want, I still recommend growing your own.
 Why?
 Three reasons: